 The New Tax Regime: From NHR to IFICI

-What IFICI Offers
+What IFICI can offer

-Residency Visa Pathways (2025 Update)
+Residency Visa Pathways

 D7 Passive Income Visa

-Income & savings requirements (2025)
+Income & savings requirements

 Other requirements

-- A Portuguese NIF (tax number) and a local bank account.
+- Portuguese NIF and a bank account.

-- A clean UK criminal record certificate.
+- UK criminal-record certificate.

 Application process